gadael/gadael.com/source/en/legal/terms-of-service.md

 If Your Subscription Fee payment is overdue, Gadael.com will disable Your access to the features provided by the Paid Plan.
 Gadael.com may, at its sole discretion, at any time and for any reason, terminate the Service, terminate this Agreement, or suspend or terminate Your Account.
 In the event of suspension or termination, Your account will be disabled and You may not be granted access to Your Account or any files or other Content (including Your User Content) contained in Your Account, and Gadael.com may delete Your User Content, although residual copies of information may remain in our system for some time for back-up purposes.
 In the event of termination, Gadael.com may also withdraw and at its discretion reallocate the public web address of Your Account.

-If You terminate Your Account, via means provided for cancellation on the Gadael.com website, or via telephone call or electronic mail to Gadael.com, and You request that Gadael.com delete Your User Content and files contained in Your Account, Gadael.com will make all reasonable efforts to do so.
+If You terminate Your Account, via means provided for cancellation on the Gadael.com website, or via telephone call or electronic mail to Gadael.com, and You request that Gadael.com delete Your User Content contained in Your Account, Gadael.com will make all reasonable efforts to do so.

 ## REFUND